CIA activities in the Philippines: Hukbalahap (Huk) rebellion

 In response, farmers sought innovative cultivation methods to increase profitability.
-They discovered that utilizing farming machinery, similar to that used in the U.S., allowed for more efficient use of time and resources.
+They discovered that utilizing farming machinery, similar to that used in the US, allowed for more efficient use of time and resources.
 As machinery became prevalent, farmers were seldom seen working their own lands.
 The new tenant farming arrangements proved more onerous than traditional ones, with returns skewed 60/40 in favor of the landowners, compared to the previous 50/50 split.
 This inequity was deemed unsustainable by the Hukbalahap (Huks), a local resistance movement.

 The in-sustainability was rooted in the new division between the elite and the poor.
 The peasants then came together to host riots and strikes against the elite in efforts to revert the Philippines back to the "old" tactics of farming.
 Their efforts were futile as the elite received support from the United States.

 Peasants decided to form their own social organizations as a way to voice concerns, demanding change and a reinforced protection of their rights.
 After numerous protests and strikes, the status quo between the peasants and the landowners remained.
 As a result, the peasants decided to join forces with the Huks to combat the economic injustices.
 The union of the peasants and the Huks intensified the "Huk-resistance" against the government of the Philippines.
 The Huks developed major influence in local politics with an image of "Robin Hood and taking from the rich and helping the poor".
-Huks were hunted continuously by the Philippine and U.S. governments.
+Huks were hunted continuously by the Philippine and US governments.
 There is a dispute as to how ingrained a Marxist–Leninist communist ideology was within the organization, but they appeared to have some connections with subgroups of the Communist Party.
-The massacre of Huk squadron 77, that occurred in February 1945, consisted of 109 Huks who were shot and buried in a mass grave by Filipinos and U.S. soldiers.
+The massacre of Huk squadron 77, that occurred in February 1945, consisted of 109 Huks who were shot and buried in a mass grave by Filipinos and US soldiers.